 Welcome to Raygun: A quick start guide for new and returning users

 Welcome to Raygun.
-Whether you are new to Raygun or have been a customer for a while, there is always plenty to discover inside the Raygun app.
+Whether you’re new to Raygun or have been a customer for a while, there’s always plenty to discover inside the Raygun app.

 Raygun helps your development team discover and reproduce issues affecting end users with greater speed and accuracy.
 Less than 1% of users report a software error they encountered.
-Raygun helps you to discover these errors, look after your users and prevent future software problems.
+Raygun helps you to discover these errors, look after your users and prevent future issues.

-In this article, you’ll learn how to best set up Raygun to be the most effective, and a few key features that we recommend.
+In this article, you’ll learn how to set up Raygun to be as effective as possible, and a few key features that we recommend.

 Essential setup